Second Luther cabinet: Establishment

-Establishment

 Talks over the formation of a new government began soon after the German National People's Party (DNVP) left the governing coalition in late October 1925 in protest against the Locarno Treaties – territorial settlements of post-World War I borders – which the Luther government had negotiated.
 On 5 November, representatives of the Centre Party, German Democratic Party (DDP) and Social Democratic Party of Germany (SPD) met and discussed a grand coalition that would stretch from the German People's Party (DVP) on the right to SPD on the left.
-Nothing came of the talks because the SPD insisted on calling new Reichstag elections, and neither the SPD nor DVP was willing to commit itself fully to such a coalition.
+Nothing came of the talks because the SPD insisted on calling new Reichstag elections, and neither the SPD nor the DVP was willing to commit itself fully to such a coalition.
 On 7 December, two days after Luther resigned as chancellor, President Paul von Hindenburg intervened, calling on the parties to speedily agree on a new government and hinting that, given the economic difficulties of the winter, he would welcome a grand coalition.
 The Centre Party, DDP and DVP agreed, but the SPD presented a list of social and economic policy demands as a precondition.
 After it was discussed by the President with the other parties, Erich Koch-Weser (DDP) was asked on 14 December to form a cabinet based on a grand coalition.
 Koch-Weser gave up after three days, telling Hindenburg that despite a large degree of flexibility on the part of the DVP, the SPD was not willing to compromise.
 Another attempt by Hindenburg in early January also failed due to the differences between the SPD and DVP on social policies.

 Hindenburg then asked acting Chancellor Hans Luther, an independent, to try to form a new cabinet based on the parties of the political centre.
 Luther, although seeming disinterested according to Koch-Weser, won approval from the DDP, Centre Party and Bavarian People's Party (BVP) in talks that took place over the next six days.
 Disagreements then emerged on the distribution of the cabinet posts.
 The BVP refused to accept Koch-Weser as minister of the Interior, arguing he was too much in favour of a unitary rather than a federal state.
 On 19 January, Hindenburg called on the party leaders to put the interests of the fatherland above their doubts and send him a list of ministers.
 Luther was able to do so after the DDP agreed to Koch-Weser remaining out of the cabinet and to being represented instead by Wilhelm Külz (Interior) and Peter Reinhold (Finance).
 Gustav Stresemann (DVP, Foreign Affairs), Heinrich Brauns (Centre, Labour), Otto Gessler (Reichswehr, DDP), Karl Stingl (BVP, Postal Affairs) and Rudolf Krohne (DVP, Transport) all kept their portfolios.
 The other new ministers were Wilhelm Marx, chairman of the Centre Party at Justice, DVP Reichstag member Julius Curtius (DVP, Economic Affairs) and Heinrich Haslinde (Centre, Food and Agriculture).